Salyut-3 (Almaz OPS-2) space station

 Due to lengthy modifications in the wake of Soyuz-15's docking problems, no further expeditions to the Salyut-3 could be staged.
 A small film capsule was jettisoned from the OPS-2 on September 23, 1974 and the station was deorbited on January 24, 1975, over the Pacific Ocean.

-Years later it was revealed that shortly before deorbiting OPS-2, ground controllers commanded the "self-defence" gun onboard the station to fire.
-According to Igor Afanasiev, an expert on the history of space technology, firings were conducted in the direction opposite to the station's velocity vector, in order to shorten the "orbital life" of the cannon's shells.
-A total of three firings had were conducted during the flight of the OPS-2.
+Years later it was revealed that shortly before deorbiting OPS-2, ground controllers commanded the "self-defense" gun onboard the station to fire.
+The firings were conducted in the direction opposite to the station's velocity vector, in order to shorten the "orbital life" of the cannon's shells.
+A total of three firings were conducted during the OPS-2 mission.
 (72)

 Legend has it that when the Soviet government forced Chelomei to launch his Almaz space station under the name "Salyut" in order to hide the existence of the "second" space station program in the USSR, the angry chief-designer directed his staff to paint the name "Salyut-3" on the detachable part of the station.
 This still from film footage, shows name Salyut-3 painted on an interstage ring, which is jettisoned after the station reaches the orbit.
 Credit: NPO Mash

-A "self-defence" gun developed for the Almaz station.
+A Shit-1 (shield) "self-defense" cannon developed for the Almaz station.
 Credit: NPO Mash

 The OPS-2 (Salyut-3) space station rockets into orbit at 03:38 local time on June 25, 1974.
 Credit: NPO Mash